 Please Note: Currently the ADS payroll system uses a notional 35 hours to represent a full-time working week.
-This means that each day is represented as a proportion of '35' and is used for accounting purposes and is not a full representation of the daily work load.
+This means that each day is represented as a proportion of '35' and is used for accounting purposes and is not a full representation of the daily workload.
+Usual fulltime hours for Australian workers is 38 hours per week.